andreasGBL/VideoLow/README.md

 # VideoLow
-VideoLow is a lightweight, free tool for Windows based on [ffmpeg](https://github.com/FFmpeg/FFmpeg) that allows you to compress, reencode and trim mp4 videos easily.
+VideoLow is a lightweight, free tool for Windows based on [ffmpeg](https://github.com/FFmpeg/FFmpeg) that allows you to compress, transcode and trim /clip mp4 videos easily.
-This is the perfect tool if you want to create a clip from a video to send your friends.
+This is the perfect tool if you want to create a clip from a video to send to your friends.
 Avoid large file sizes by selecting a smaller bitrate and speed up the process by utilizing your GPU.